NASA's Cold Atom Laboratory: Five Years of Quantum Science Operations in Space: Acknowledgments

 The Cold Atom Laboratory is supported by the Biological and Physical Sciences Division of NASA's Science Mission Directorate and the ISS Program Office.
 We thank Dr.~Craig Kundrot, former Division Director of NASA BPS, and Dr.~Ulf Israelsson, former Program Manager for the Fundamental Physics Office at JPL, for their long-term support.
 We also acknowledge the early support of Dr.~Mark Lee, former Program Scientist for NASA BPS; without his vision the Cold Atom Laboratory would not have become a reality.

 CAL was designed, built, and is currently managed and operated by the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
-US Government sponsorship is acknowledged. \copyright~2023 All Rights Reserved.
-Published by the Mohammed Bin Rashid Space Centre (MBRSC) on behalf of SpaceOps, with permission and released to the MBRSC to publish in all forms.
+US Government sponsorship is acknowledged. \copyright~2024 All Rights Reserved.